daniellaadeshina/CS-330--PowerShell/README.md

 Download the PKG installer from the PowerShell docs/github and run it (be sure to download the osx arm64 pkg).
 Follow the prompts to install.
 After install, you can run PowerShell from Terminal with: pwsh

+**Recommended programming environment and why**

+Use Visual Studio Code + PowerShell extension.
+Microsoft recommends VS Code with the official PowerShell extension because it gives syntax highlighting, IntelliSense, integrated debugging, and a smooth script-running experience.
+Since I already have VS Code, I’ll use that.

+**How to set it up in VS Code**

+Open VS Code, go to Extensions and search PowerShell, then install the official Microsoft extension.
+Open the integrated terminal and make sure the shell is PowerShell.